nabzclan-reborn/ipa-to-repo/README.md

 - Always ensure your IPA URL is a **direct download link** (no redirects or authentication).
 - Some cloud storage services (e.g., Google Drive, Dropbox) might not provide direct URLs; you may need to adjust sharing settings to generate a valid direct link.
+- nothing is logged after 10 mins of each submited url

 ## 🛠 Troubleshooting